put up with something or somebody unpleasant

 My legs are longer though, to run away.

-something that precedes and indicates the approach of something or someone
+something indicating the approach of something or someone

 And yonder shines Aurora's